Are you looking at onboarding a new employee?

 Using Artificial Intelligence to Help With Employee Onboarding

-Having a new employee onboarding process is vital to reduce time and cost for onboarding.
+Having a new employee onboarding process is vital to reduce the time and cost of onboarding.

 That being said, there is a way to speed this process up and reduce workload even further with the help of Artificial Intelligence (AI).